MobilePayDev/MobilePay-Online/README.md

 MobilePay Online is essentially a way for the user to accept online payments in the Mobilepay app.
 When the user accepts the payment, their card data is encrypted and transferred to the PSP who can then do the authorization towards the merchants chosen acquirer.

+## Development Guide

+### Step 1: Read and understand the documentation
+Both the decription here in GitHub and the API in Developer Portal link: https://developer.mobilepay.dk/node/2957 Make sure you open the .svg files with sequence diagrams.
+They are rather informative, to understand the flows.

+### Step 2A If you are onboarding MobilePay Online for the first time
+When you as a new PSP wants to be onboarded for the Online solution, you must have an agreement with MobilePay, please contact lagr@mobilepay.dk.
+When the agreement is signed, you must send an email to the MobilePay at developer@mobilepay.dk with this information:
+* The PSP name
+* PCI-DSS AoC
+* VATNumber
+* BusinessContactName
+* BusinessContactEmail
+* OperationsEmail
+* OperationsPhonenumber

+We will reply to your mail with a secure link where you can upload two PublicKeys for Card encryption: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
+The public key must have a length of 4096 bits.
+You must clearly state in the file name wich one is for Sandbox and which is for Prod.

+### Step 2B If you are already using MobilePay Online
+When you as an existing PSP wants to be onboarded for the new Online solution, you need to send an email to the MobilePay business support at developer@mobilepay.dk with this information:
+* The PSP name
+* BusinessContactName
+* BusinessContactEmail
+* OperationsEmail
+* OperationsPhonenumber

+We will reply to your mail with a secure link where you can upload a new PublicKey for Card encryption in Sandbox environment: The RSA public key should be provided as a X.509 SubjectPublicKeyInfo (using ASN.1 DER Encoding) represented in PEM encoding (use PEM file extension).
+The public key must have a length of 4096 bits.
+For Production environment, we will migrate your existing Public Key or create a new one, whatever you prefer.

+### Step 3 Get a login to sandbox-developer.mobilepay.dk
+from the you can get the clienId and clientSecret you need to call our APIs.

+### Step 4 Make your own test merchant
+By posting to /merchants/

+### Step 5 Initiate a payment
+By posting to /payments/.
+You´ll get the redirectToMPUrl in reponse.
+Now is also a good time to start working on your callback endpoint (the service you expose on cardDataCallbackUrl).
+Make sure it at least consumes the POST and reply http200.

+### Step 6 Try the payment in the app
+Open the "redirectToMPUrl" in a browser (or from an app), and try the payment flow.

+### Step 7 Decrypt the card data, call the Acquirer and update the authorisationAttempt
+Decrypt the cardData from the callback and call the Acquirer.
+When the Acquirer reply (or timeout), make sure you Patch our authorisationAttempt with the new status.

+### Step 8 Move to hidden Production
+Get new API credentials from the Production Developer Portal.
+Deploy your solution into "hidden production".
+Make a test webshop, and share the link to it with us (developer@mobilepay.dk) for a "slim certification".
+Do not to step 9 before we´re happy!

+### Step 9 Public production
+Document everything (including Checkout with all features) towards your Merchants in a fantastic documentation.
+Just the way your customers want it.
+Go live!

 ## API guidelines

 As a rule of thumb, the APIs are RESTful.
 You can expect POSTs to return the id of the resource created.